helm/charts/stable/kong/README.md

 #### Fixes

-- Do not remove whitespace between documents when rendering `migrations-pre-upgrade.yaml`
+- Do not remove white space between documents when rendering `migrations-pre-upgrade.yaml`

 ### 0.30.1

 #### New Features

-- Add support for specifying Proxy service cluster ip.
+- Add support for specifying Proxy service ClusterIP

 ### 0.30.0